-Our choice was based on the fact that we have NO CHOICE: If you want to breed Siberians that is.
+Our choice was based on the fact that there is NO CHOICE: If you want to breed Siberians that is.

 Color point gene does not belong to Siberian gene pool, it is a fact and even if the mutation was brought in, it shouldn’t have been encouraged even less bred.
 If nem exists nowadays it is simply because POOR choices were made, because of ignorance and also because of demand and economical reasons and later political reasons.

 This page explains the origin of CP pattern mutation and that the only natural CP cat is the Siamese.
 We also bring silver that is a natural mutation in forest cats such as Siberians and finally the classic pattern which is an ancient tabby mutation and totally normal in Siberians.

 Here is a link with all the breeds an their birth place in a study made by Lesley Lyons (PHD genetics), Monika Lipinski and Barbara Gandolfi (PHD Biotechnology) for Lyons genetics feline lab.

 Variation of Cats under Domestication: Genetic Assignment of Domestic Cats to Breeds and Worldwide Random Bred Populations

 SILVER is a natural, dominant mutation in these cats and I spent long hours of my time going through Roy Robinson’s data regarding the silver mutation and any other publications and it is certain that silver is natural mutation that appeared EXACLY in forest cats to start.

 Extract from Roy Robinson’s book and Lyons Feline genetic Laboratory web site.